MarlinFirmware/Marlin/Marlin/example_configurations/PrusaMods/MK3/README.md

 The team also contributes to the [PrusaOwners Wiki](https://github.com/PrusaOwners/prusaowners/wiki) which contains a wealth of information on the Prusa MK3 printer.

+## Building the firmware for the Prusa i3 MK3

+Install PlatformIO (e.g. as a Plugin to Microsoft Visual Sudio Code).
+Open the Marlin directory as a PlatformIO project.
+Edit the file "platformio.ini" in the main directory.

+    [platformio]
+    ...
+    env_default = rambo

+    ...
+    #
+    # RAMBo
+    #
+    [env:rambo]
+    ...
+    monitor_speed     = 115200

+Then copy the configuration files "Configuration.h", "Configuration_adv.h" and " pins_EINSY_RAMBO.h" from the directory "example_configurations/Prusa/i3-MK3" to the "Marlin" directory overwriting the existing files there.

+Build the firmware and upload to your EINSY board.

 ## Summary of Changes

 This section contains a description of each change to the Marlin configuration